per1234/EtherEventQueue/README.md

 <a id="usage"></a>
 #### Usage
 For demonstration of library usage see the example sketches and EventGhost tree.

+`#define ETHEREVENT_NO_AUTHENTICATION` - Add this line above the `#include "EtherEventQueue.h"` and `#include "EtherEvent.h"` lines in your sketch to disable password authentication.
+Requires [my version of the TCPEvents plugin](https://github.com/per1234/TCPEvents) with the password fields left blank in the configurations for communication with EventGhost.
+With authentication disabled the MD5 library is not required, no need to set the password, memory usage is decreased significantly, and event transmission speed is increased.
+See the NoAuthentication example file for demonstration.

 `EtherEventQueue.begin([deviceID, nodeCount][, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue.
 - Parameter(optional): **deviceID** - The node number of the device.
 The default value is 0.